Murder of Carmen Gayheart: Wainwright

 On November 13, 1997, the Florida Supreme Court dismissed Wainwright's direct appeal.

 On November 24, 2004, a second appeal from Wainwright was turned down by the Florida Supreme Court.
-Wainwright was one of the four death row inmates (also including Loran Kenstley Cole) to lose their appeals to the Florida Supreme Court on the same date itself.
+Wainwright was one of four death row inmates (also including Loran Kenstley Cole) to lose their appeals to the Florida Supreme Court on the same day.

 On November 13, 2007, Wainwright's appeal was rejected by the 11th U.S. Circuit Court of Appeals.

 On November 26, 2008, Wainwright's third appeal to the Florida Supreme Court was denied.

 In July 2023, the 11th U.S. Circuit Court of Appeals dismissed Wainwright's appeal, and also rejected Wainwright's submission of new DNA evidence on the basis that they were insufficient to rebut the findings of the trial DNA experts and demonstrate his alleged innocence.

 On April 15, 2024, the U.S. Supreme Court dismissed Wainwright's final appeal against his death sentence.